DIY Celesta

 Documentation and design files are shared under a CC-BY-SA license.

-(or some musical instrument somwhere between a celesta and a keyboard glockenspiel) About five years ago, those things happened to me around the same time (order not significant):
+About five years ago, those things happened to me around the same time (order not significant):

 - started learning piano,